Fintech trends 2021: Seven insights for now and the future

 If you haven’t been living under a rock for the last 10 years then you must be familiar with the term blockchain or at least cryptocurrencies.
 The Blockchain has become a disrupting force in the payment industry and it shows no sign of slowing down anytime soon.
 The fintech industry has adopted blockchain technology and you can find a number of products touting all the advantages they have because of their use of blockchain technology.

-As stated earlier the reason for the disruption is blockchain technology which enables a secure payment and transactions without the needs of any intermediaries.
+As stated earlier the reason for the disruption is blockchain technology which enables secure payment and transactions without the need for any intermediaries.
 The secure nature of this technology allows it to be very attractive to many companies as well as individuals.

 - Fraud prevention